🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 If you’re going to use stock photos, use them as accents, not focal points

-Lastly, the best landing page hero images don’t distract from the copy; they tastefully align themselves around headlines and CTAs in a way that draws attention to (not away from) them.
+Lastly, the best landing page hero images don't distract from the copy; they tastefully align themselves around headlines and CTAs in a way that draws attention to (not away from) your message.

 Apostrophe landing page hero shot